6thfdwp/learning-thoughts/notes/Algorithm.md

 - 2sum in **Ordered** array
   Find 2 indices that adds up to given number.
 From two end, each time either increase left or decrease right

-For the string problems, need to clarify before solving, here are a few common one to consider:
+For the string problems, need to clarify before solving, here are a few common ones to consider:
 - Is it case sensitive,
 - How should we deal with special chars, `space`, `tab` etc
 - Is the string ASCII (256 char set) or unicode (2 bytes),